IanTeda/hugo.ianteda.com/content/letters-to-my-sons/2015-12-11-letter-1-a-letter-to-my-sons/index.md

 lastmod: 2019-01-01 #The datetime at which the content was last modified.
 publishDate: 2019-01-01 #If, in the future, the content will not be rendered unless the --buildFuture flag is passed to Hugo.
 slug: letter-1-to-my-sons
-categories:
+# categories:
-    - Family
+# - Family
 series:
 - "Letters to My Sons"
 tags:
-    - "life"
+- "Letter"
 cover:
   image: /images/covers/cover-helicopter-foot.png
   caption: "Lego helicopter"